FChannel0/FChannel-Server/README.md

   `instancesalt:put your salt string here` Used for secure tripcodes currently.

+  `redis:redis://localhost` Used for Redis.
+This should be `redis://localhost` in most cases.

   Currently e-mail is not implemented to do anything special, but the code is in place